COVID-19 Vaccine FAQs

 - Are pregnant

 - Had a COVID-19 infection in the last 90 days

 - Are currently sick with COVID-19 (COVID-19 vaccination should not be given if currently symptomatic or you are in your isolation period).

-Q. Should I receive the COVID-19 vaccine if I’ve received another vaccine (such as the flu vaccine) recently?
+Q. Can I get the COVID-19 vaccine if I’ve received another vaccine (such as the flu vaccine) recently?

-Q. Can I get COVID-19 from the vaccine?
+Q. Can I get COVID-19 or spread it to others from the vaccine?